Airtune/73-meta-tokens/meta_ledger_protocol/supply_block.md

 ### `#cancel_supply` after `change#supply` block is confirmed

-Submit a block with `ban_1nftsupp1ycance1111oops1111that1111was1111my1111bad1hq5sjhey` in the `representative` field immediately following the `change#supply` block.
+Submit a block with the `cancel_supply_representative` as `ban_1nftsupp1ycance1111oops1111that1111was1111my1111bad1hq5sjhey` in the `representative` field immediately following the `change#supply` block.

 Submitting a block with the header for a supply_representative, finish_supply_representative, or atomic_swap_representative will also function as a cancel block for the previous `change#supply` block.